teisdbr/winlibrs-docs-test/faq.md

 Since the submission was made in both January and February, if you check the Error Reports they will say that one incident was submitted in both months.
 On January it will say it was rejected, and in February it will say it was accepted.
 This does not mean that two incidents have been submitted, only that the same incident was submitted twice, and on the second time overwrote the first record.
 However, since the Incident date is in January, the Scorecard will be updated to reflect that an Incident in January was fixed, and the score for that month will increase.

+### How to Submit Data

+Data is currently submitted to the Louisiana Sheriff's Association (LSA) via ftp (https://ftp.lsa.org).
+If you're in need of assistance with the FTP Server, please contact the Louisiana Commission on Law Enforcement, and they will dispatch one of our techs.

+ Once logged in, you will be presented with a number of folders:

+* Analytics - This is the folder that receives the QAR data that LIBRS is able to ingest.
+Currently only Lemis IBR Agencies are using this feature.
+* Backups - No longer used
+* **Data - This is the folder in which you upload the LIBRS Flat File**
+* Failed - This is the folder where the Flat File will be moved to if there is an error in reading its contents (wrong encoding, incorrect line lengths, etc...)
+* NIBRS - This is the folder where NIBRS data will be generated for each submission period.
+Since LIBRS is a passthrough to NIBRS, this data will be used to submit data to the FBI on behalf of the Agency.
+* OutOfSequence - This is the folder where the Flat File will be moved if it is found that the file bring processed is not the next Reporting Period that should be submitted according the the database.
+* Processed - This is where Flat Files are moved to once they've been successfully ingesting by LIBRS.
+* Reports - This is where automated reports will be generated and stored after a Flat File is processed.
+* Scorecard - This is where the Scorecard will get generated and stored.
+The scorecard is a running total of the accepted and rejected Incidents for and Agency.
+* UCR Reports - Soon to be deprecated.
+LIBRS will automatically generate UCR submissions for Agencies based on their LIBRS data.
+This can be used by Agencies that are working towards Certification to submit their data to the State and FBI via UCR.

 ____